Constitution of Tunisia: Constitution of 2022

 In September 2021, President Kaïs Saïed announced an upcoming reform of the 2014 Constitution.
 It's acted by the Presidential Decree n° 2021-117 of 22 September 2021.
 On 25 May 2022, he issued a decree for change of constitution by July 25.
 A constitutional referendum was scheduled for 25 July 2022.
 After the referendum results indicated that 90% of voters supported Saied, he emerged as victorious and promised that Tunisia will enter the new phase after he got the unlimited power.
-Out of 30,5% of registered voters who voted on the referendum there were a 2,60% blank ballots and 5,40% for the no.
+Out of the 30.50% of registered voters who voted on the referendum, 94.6% of votes were in favor for the constitutional change and 5.4% were against.
+Additionally, 0.06% of the votes were blank.

 The new Constitution establishes a presidential regime and a bicameral parliament.
 Bills tabled by the President are given priority consideration.
 The president appoints the government without needing a vote of confidence from parliament.
 For a motion of censure to be adopted, it must be voted on by two-thirds of the members of the two chambers of Parliament sitting in joint session.
 Binationals can no longer be presidential candidates.

 The President of the Constitutional Court is in charge of the presidential interim.
 MPs are barred from introducing bills making alterations to the budget and can be revoked.
 The President appoints the members of the Constitutional Court and Tunisia is described as a member of the "Islamic Ummah" and the "State alone must work for the realization of the purposes of Islam".
 The Superior Council of the Judiciary is abolished and replaced by three councils for each of the three judicial orders.